greyhoundforty/COSTooling/COSrsnapshot.md

 # Overview
 In this walk through we will be looking at utilizing `rsnapshot` and `s3cmd` to have local "hot" backups, and "cold" backups in Cloud Object Storage (S3).
+The command rsnapshot will be used to generate the backups of the host system as well as remote linux systems if required.
+The s3cmd utility is used to push these backups to Cloud Object Storage (S3).

 ## Prerequisites
 	- One or more linux server with rsnapshot, rsync, and s3cmd installed.